Taco Bell Logo

 Taco Bell Emblem

 Since the logo initially contained only text, the letters replaced the graphic images.
 To do this, the designers drew them by hand, decorating them with thorns, protruding sharp points, and elongated legs.
-They developed them based on fonts from the Sary Soft, Heebo, Amaranth families.
+They developed them based on fonts from the Sary Soft, Heebo, and Amaranth families.
 The thorns and protruding touches were necessary to convey the spice of the dishes because Mexican cuisine uses a lot of hot spices.
 The latest version of the logo uses the Gotham Bold typeface.

 Taco Bell Symbol